 The Chino Creek Integrated Plan was prepared by a broad stakeholder group and administered by the Inland Empire Utilities Agency (IEUA).
 This plan focuses attention on the lower Chino Creek area as a step in the process of preserving and restoring the Prado Basin.
-IEUA, with a grant from SWRCB, technical support from OCWD, and funding from the City of Chino, worked withstakeholders over the course of four years to prepare the plan.
+IEUA, with a grant from SWRCB, technical support from OCWD, and funding from the City of Chino, worked with stakeholders over the course of four years to prepare the plan.

 Integrated Plan goals were identified as implementable, multi-barrier strategies aimed at reducing pollutants and providing multi-purpose opportunities such as constructing treatment wetlands and natural flood control technologies.
 Recommended projects identified in the Integrated Plan aim to create recreational linkages, provide public education, develop sustainable development projects for the built environment, preserve habitat, and environmental restoration.